 - Incredible conversation piece for your guests.

 - We only select & sell paintings based upon subject, quality & significance.

 - We understand your purchase is for your home or as an investment.

 - We provide our clients with friendly professional customer service.

 - Offered in fine used condition.

-- The painting surface has been cleaned and the canvas has been relined with paint touch ups to the sky areas in places also some creasing shown..
+- The painted surface has been cleaned, and the canvas has been relined with paint touch ups to the sky areas in places and some creasing shown.

 - The frame has general wear, some chip losses, scuffs, scratches commensurate with usage & old age.

-- Checkout our exciting other available listings in our shop gallery, happy shopping.
+- Checkout our exciting other available Fine Arts, antiques & collectibles in our shop gallery.